technomancy/bussard/spoilers/characters.md

 ## Venantius Mamat

+Old friend of Nari's.
+He has a shady past but has given all that up years ago.
+He owes her a favor for some reason, and helps you get access to Subnet.
+He lives on Newton Station.

+## Gahitur Covoti

 Friend-of-a-friend of Nari's.
 His mother worked in the Lalande machine consciousness lab, and she told him a lot about what it was like to be there.
 In particular, because she was at Lalande, she knew more about the